-On 3 March 2008, Widad took part in a panel titled The Impact of Guns on Women’s Lives, organised by the UN Office for Disarmament Affairs and the International Action Network on Small Arms (IANSA).
+On 3 March 2008, Widad took part in a panel titled The Impact of Guns on Women’s Lives, organised by the UN Office for Disarmament Affairs.
 Other speakers included Dr. Wendy Cukier from Ryerson University and Mr. Daniel Prins, UNODA Conventional Arms Branch Chief.

 “Male-dominated societies frequently justify small arms possession by claiming that they are necessary to protect defenseless women.
 But what we see instead is that these very women become victims of gun violence…

 Rape as form of ethnic cleansing, as well as a war strategy has been going on for a long time… It is important to note that the trauma of rape does not end when conflict does.”

 UN Commission on the Status of Women, New York, USA

 Time: 1.15pm – 2.45pm

 Statement title: “Breaking the Link Between Guns and Masculinity”

 Thank you for the opportunity to present our views on violence and masculinity.
 It is particularly relevant for me to do so because of my professional experiences from previous projects in countries, where every child must understand the different kinds and levels of masculinity in their society.
 From the earliest age, the link between guns as symbols of manhood and authority is made clear, and the consequences of this are devastating.

 It is a well-known fact that men account for the vast majority of victims of arm violence.
 So, male decision-makers on small arms and light weapons are developing strategies that focus exclusively on men.
 Women are seen only as solely victims; their work is unrecognized and unrewarded.
 Women continue to have restricted access to decision-making despite working longer hours.